Shaping chaos in bilayer graphene cavities: Materials and Methods

-where $l$ defines a correlation length that characterizes the spatial correlations of the eigenstates.
-We emphasize that the correlation length is used here as a relative and heuristic measure of spatial correlations.
-For a fully chaotic system, the correlation length reduces to the wavelength $\lambda$ of the eigenfunction.
+where $l$ characterizes the spatial correlations of the eigenstates.
+In a fully chaotic system, the correlation length reduces to the de Broglie wavelength $\lambda$ of the given eigenstate.
+We stress that the extracted correlation length $l$ serves only as a relative and heuristic measure of eigenstate chaos, understood with respect to the benchmark provided by the Berry conjecture.